OfficeDev/office-docs/Ignite18/HOL3014-excel-custom-functions/Lab.md

 _Note that when a call is made in Excel Online, you may see `#GETTING_DATA` appear in a cell.
 Once a value is returned, this notification should disappear._

-## Exercise 3: Create your own custom function
+## Exercise 3: Create a custom function that requests data from the web

 What if you needed a function that could retrieve and display the price of a stock in real time?
 Custom functions are designed so that you can easily request data from the web asynchronously.